studywysc/studywysc.github.io/docs/_docs/privacy.md

 ---

 > ⚠️&ensp;**This Privacy Policy only covers Wysc's activities.** The Wysc experience is inherently a public space, and supported by public bots/services.
 This means anyone can [access/log your messages, user info, and interactions](https://discordapp.com/developers/docs/intro){: target="_blank" rel="noopener"} at any time.
 For more info, [see third party services we use on our Credits page&ensp;▸](/docs/credits)
-{:.border-yellow-400 .mb-4}
+{:.border-yellow-400 .mb-2}

-> ⚠️&ensp;**This Privacy Policy is not legally binding.** Wysc is a fully online existence that operates a space owned by and runs on Discord.
+> ⚠️&ensp;**This Privacy Policy is incomplete.** Wysc is a fully online existence that operates a space owned by and runs on Discord.
 We are listing our general privacy practices here for transparency purposes.
 For more info, [see Discord's Privacy Policy&ensp;▸](https://discordapp.com/privacy){: target="_blank" rel="noopener"}
 {:.border-yellow-400}